Holders Lyon face Bayern, Atlético take on Barcelona, Arsenal meet Paris and Glasgow play Wolfsburg on 25 March and 1 April.

 Quarter-final record: W10 L0

-In brief: Added two new records in the round of 16: the first team to play 100 games in this competition and Ada Hegerberg becoming all-time top scorer on 53 goals
+In brief: Added two new records in the round of 16: the first team to play 100 games in this competition and Ada Hegerberg became all-time top scorer on 53 goals before suffering an ACL injury in January

 Previous best: semi-finals (2018/19)